LinkedIn Strategy

 3. What makes you credible?

-Your banner image signals professionalism.
-A custom banner with a clear message outperforms the default LinkedIn blue.
+Your banner image signals professionalism before a visitor reads a single word.
+A custom banner with a clear value statement or relevant visual outperforms the default LinkedIn blue.
+Tools like Canva offer free LinkedIn banner templates sized correctly at 1584 x 396 pixels.

 Complete your profile before focusing on content.
-Visitors who land on incomplete profiles leave without following.
+Visitors who land on incomplete profiles leave without following, and that lost traffic compounds over time.

 Content Strategy: The 3-Pillar Approach

 Random content generates random results.
-Strategic content builds authority.
+Strategic content builds authority that the LinkedIn algorithm recognizes and rewards.

 Choose three topics you want to own.
 These become your content pillars.